Skip to main content

 Known as the 'City of Art', Vence has a rich history of attracting artists and writers, from D H Lawrence to Chagall and Matisse.

-The old town retains its ancient walls within which are tightly packed houses centred around a small square with its beautiful church and lively cafés.
+The old town retains its ancient walls, within which are tightly packed houses centred around a small square with a beautiful church and lively cafés.
 The church is actually the town cathedral, which houses a very beautiful and classic Chagall mosaic.
 The streets are filled with art galleries, gift shops and beautifully decorated buildings - you can happily spend hours browsing.

 History & Culture in Vence